mviseu/Cpp_primer/Chapter7/README.md

 ## Exercise 7.25
 The Screen class can safely rely on the default versions of copy assignment, where copying/assigning the class object copies/assigns each one of its data members.
 Classes that need dynamic memory generally cannot rely on the default versions of copy/assign.
 However, the default version of copy/assign works correctly for vector and string members such as the *contents* member of class screen.

+## Exercise 7.47

+Explicit Sales_data constructor that takes string argument

+Drawbacks
+1. Cannot be implicitly converted, i.e., a string cannot be used where a Sales_data object is expected (less flexible)
+2. A string cannot be copied and assigned to create a Sales_data object

+Benefits
+1. Avoids creation of a temp Sales_data object that is destroyed after its use